 Appledore is a small fishing village in North Devon that for centuries acted as a hub for shipbuilding, a history you can experience yourself at the North Devon Maritime Museum.
 The harbour, once filled with traditional fishing vessels, now shares its space with beautiful yachts offering trips to visitors up and down the estuary.

 A leisurely walk through the village will reveal rows of brightly painted fisherman's cottages stacked together along narrow streets and courtyards.
-It boasts an excellent range of small shops, art galleries and an assortment of fantastic cafes, pubs and restaurants - many of which are dog-friendly - such as Susie's Tearoom and The Seagate.
+It boasts an excellent range of small shops, art galleries and an assortment of fantastic cafes, pubs and restaurants - many of which are dog-friendly - such as The Market Street Café and The Seagate.